ETSI Headquarters, Sophia Antipolis, France – 13 July 2011

 This specification, ETSI TS 102 855, 'Interworking and Integration of BSM in Next Generation Networks', was developed by the TC SES Working Group on Broadband Satellite Multimedia (BSM) with funding provided by the EC and EFTA.

-The Vice-Chairman of TC SES and chairman of the BSM working group, Rupert Goodings, commented:
+The Vice-Chair of TC SES and chair of the BSM working group, Rupert Goodings, commented:

 'This specification is intended to provide a timely briefing for the satellite community to encourage the development of next generation satellite networks that can take advantage of this new network model.